 I was taken to a different level with rows of empty cells.
 The guard dropped the rope and shoved me into the cell before locking it up.
 There was only a single small pot sitting at the corner of cell.

-“Ain’t no one challenge the Quwallie in awhile seein’ as how he killed the last 278 challengers.”
-His bellowing laughter reverberated throughout the entire level, “this’ll be some good entertainment.”
+“Ain’t no one challenge the Quwallie in a while seein’ as how he’s killed the last two hundred, seventy-eight challengers!”
+His laughter reverberated throughout the entire level.
+“This’ll be some good entertainment.”
 After locking the cell he spit at my feet again and then walked away.

 It was less than an hour before someone came down to see me.
-A man appeared through the doorway, dressed in fancy clean clothing.
+A man appeared through the doorway, his fancy clothes lathered in a sea of tiny shimmering stones.
 He was obviously someone important to Vaughan if he wasn’t Vaughan himself.

 I followed the fancy man with a few guards behind me and we headed even further down under the arena.
 I was getting nervous.
 What was I supposed to do?
 I’m about to meet the most powerful man on the planet.
 Actually, I’m supposed to help capture him and I just challenged his number one bodyguard.

-The fancy man stopped in front of two very large marble doors and clarified to me, “you are not to engage in any manner with the Quwallie until the time given by Vaughan.
-If you do so you will be prohibited to fulfill the challenge and killed on the spot.
+The fancy man stopped in front of two very large marble doors and said, “You are not to engage in any manner with the Quwallie until the time given by Vaughan.
+If you do so you will be prohibited from fulfilling your challenge and will be killed on the spot.
 Is that understood?”
 I nodded and he rolled his eyes.

 “Open the doors!” he shouted out.
 A guard came back and released me from my cuffs.
 I rubbed my wrists where they were chafing.